caIcutec/peactf-2019-solutions/Hide and Seek/README.md

 folders with long, hard-to-type names.
 While using tab completion may speed up the process of going to each folder, we can easily search all the folders with:
 > $grep -r flag
-The flag will appear, alongside the path it took to reach it.

 ### Flag
 flag{peactf_linux_is_fun_b69edd92bd15244b7ad0c9242b065b84}